Groin: Injury Overview of Pulls, Strains & Tears

 - Adequate hydration is also very important because the majority of the body’s processes need water.
 For proper hydration, remember the 8×8 rule: drink 8 servings of 8 ounces of water a day (a total of 2L of water a day).
 Drinking more water during the day will not only provide your body will the healthy aspects of water, it will also limit your intake of sodas and processed drinks (teas, fruit punches).
 Sure there are positive aspects of sports drinks, but most likely, your body will be best served by another glass of straight water.

 - Sunlight Get at least 1 hour of sunlight, every day.
 Continue maintaining a physically active lifestyle to encourage calcium synthesis in the body.
 Exposure to sunlight also makes it more likely for you to stay active.
 Groin injuries can result from a lack of regular exercise.

 Firstly, the doctor will perform a number of physical exams to assess the type and severity of the injury.
 Recurrent or long-standing groin injuries are more difficult to assess and treat, requiring further imaging investigation such as X-rays and MRI scans.
 A licensed doctor or professional therapist will perform some resistance physical examinations.

-- Range of motion physical exam is a test in which the hip joint is inspected and the suspected injured muscles are stretched in hopes of reproducing the symptoms to analyze them in relation to certain movements and stretches.
+- A range of motion physical exam is a test in which the hip joint is inspected and the suspected injured muscles are stretched in hopes of reproducing the symptoms to analyze them in relation to certain movements and stretches.
 This will provide information about the injury and help set a correct diagnosis.
 The test includes moving the legs out to the sides, commonly known as an abduction which stretches the groin muscles and assesses the level of flexibility.
-This exam will also help doctors determine if the injury is in the core, a sports hernia, hip or thigh.
+This exam will also help doctors determine if the injury is in the core, a sports a hernia, hip or thigh.
 No matter where the injury is located, it will be painful but the doctor needs to identify the source area to determine rehabilitation methods.